|Born||in Cleveland Heights, Ohio, USA|

-Mary Debra Winger was born in Cleveland, Ohio, in 1955 to a Jewish family.
-Her maternal grandparents called her Mary, while her parents called her Debra.
-(Her father named her Debra after his favorite actress, Debra Paget).
+Mary Debra Winger was born May 16, 1955 in Cleveland, Ohio, to Ruth (Felder), an officer manager, and Robert Jack Winger, a meat packer.
+She is from a Jewish family (originally from Austria-Hungary and the Russian Empire).
+Her maternal grandparents called her Mary, while her parents called her Debra (her father named her Debra after his favorite actress, Debra Paget).
 The family moved to California when Debra was five.
 She fell in love with acting in high school but kept it a secret from her family.
-She was a precocious teenager, having graduated high school at an early age of 15. .
+She was a precocious teenager, having graduated high school at an early age of 15.
 She enrolled in college, majoring in criminology.
 She worked part-time in the local amusement park when she got thrown from a truck and suffered serious injuries and went temporarily blind for several months.
 She was in the hospital when she vowed to pursue her passion for acting.

 Debra's reputation as a great talent, as well as her reputation as a difficult actress grew with her next film, Terms of Endearment (1983), which not only earned her a second Oscar nomination as Best Actress but also won the Best Picture as well.
 She also earned the Best Actress Award from the National Society of Film Critics.
 Debra was at the top of her game and was the most sought-after actress in Hollywood, but she turned down quality roles and lucrative offers for three years.
 Some speculated that the reason was her romantic involvement with Bob Kerrey, then-governor of Nebraska, while others have stated it was her back problems.
 Whatever her reasons were, her career lost its heat.
 Her long-delayed film Mike's Murder (1984), reuniting her with her "Urban Cowboy" director James Bridges, didn't help matters either when it became a critical and financial flop.
 Debra tried to revive her career by starring in the big-budget comedy Legal Eagles (1986), but she disliked the film so much that she publicly stated that the director, Ivan Reitman, was one of the two worst directors she worked with, the other director being Taylor Hackford (An Officer and a Gentleman (1982)).
 She also walked out on her agency, CAA, but returned several years later.